-Each semester, there is a weekly lecture series featuring guests including senior administration officials and leaders in politics, business, entertainment, journalism, and international health and development.
-These talks are intended to provide honest exposure to different areas of interest.
-Although lecturers change every semester and depend on the availability of the speakers, past guests have included individuals from Secret Service, President Clinton’s advance team, directors of numerous departments and initiatives at the Foundation, corporate social responsibility directors from Fortune 500 companies, individuals engaging in on-the-ground development concerning health and microfinance, and many more!
+Our weekly lecture series features leaders from various sectors including nonprofits, businesses, entertainment, journalism, and public service.
+These sessions are intended to provide first-hand exposure to different areas of interest and an opportunity for interns to engage with and ask questions of experts in specific fields of interest.
+Although lecturers change every semester and depend on the availability of the speakers, past guests have included directors of nonprofits, staff at Fortune 500 companies, heads of departments and initiatives at the Clinton Foundation, individuals engaging in on-the-ground development projects around the world, and many more!

 Participate in Intern Activities

-The Internship program offers many opportunities to participate in a range of exciting activities.
-Past offerings have included talks by renowned figures at the 92nd St. Y, tickets to Broadway shows, a walking tour of Harlem’s historical district, staff-versus-intern sporting events, and guided visits to numerous attractions such as the new World Trade tower, the U.N., Donna Karan’s Urban Zen center, and the Ralph Lauren Center for Cancer Care and Prevention.
+The Internship Program offers many opportunities to participate in a range of exciting activities.
+Past offerings have included talks by renowned figures at the 92nd St. Y, tickets to Broadway shows, a walking tour of Harlem’s historical district, sporting events, and guided visits to numerous New York City attractions.

 Opportunities for Community Service

-Interns are required to complete community service over the course of the semester.
-Community service opportunities are geared towards group activities in order to foster social interaction between interns and with local communities.
-With a minimum of three hours per intern per term, interns are able to serve upwards of 1,000 hours of community service each year!
-Intern directors help inform interns about different opportunities and openings, although interns are welcome to pursue engagements of their own interest.
-Past volunteer experiences have included seasonal walks (AIDS Walk, Breast Cancer Walk, etc.), serving at the Holy Apostles Soup Kitchen, sorting medical equipment for Doc to Dock, helping with events at the local YMCA (Healthy Kids Day, Easter Egg Hunt, etc.), building for Habitat for Humanity, participating in the Foundation’s Day of Action, and many more.
+Community service opportunities are available over the course of the semester.
+Community service opportunities are group activities geared toward fostering social interaction between interns and local communities.
+Program staff will inform interns about different opportunities and openings, although interns are also welcome to pursue engagements of their own interest.
+Past volunteer experiences have included participating in seasonal walks (AIDS Walk, Breast Cancer Walk, etc.), serving at the Holy Apostles Soup Kitchen, sorting medical equipment for Doc to Dock, helping with events at the local YMCA (Healthy Kids Day, Easter Egg Hunt, etc.), building for Habitat for Humanity, volunteering for the Foundation’s Day of Action, and many more.